AlibabaCloudDocs/elasticsearch/intl.en-US/Best Practices/Elasticsearch applications/Index management/Integrate X-Pack with LDAP.md

 Take note of the following items when you configure LDAP:

 -   You cannot configure LDAP in Alibaba Cloud Elasticsearch by yourself.
 If you want to use LDAP to authenticate requests sent to your Alibaba Cloud Elasticsearch cluster, create an on-premises Elasticsearch cluster of the same version as your Alibaba Cloud Elasticsearch cluster.
-Then, use the on-premises Elasticsearch cluster to run an authentication test.
+Then, configure LDAP for the on-premises Elasticsearch cluster and use the on-premises Elasticsearch cluster to run an authentication test.
 If LDAP runs normally, send the related configurations to Alibaba Cloud Elasticsearch technical engineers to configure LDAP for your Alibaba Cloud Elasticsearch cluster.
 Otherwise, your online services may be affected.
 Alibaba Cloud Elasticsearch does not provide a service level agreement \(SLA\) for LDAP authentication.
 -   You can configure LDAP only for single-zone clusters.

 ## Configure LDAP